pmd/pmd/docs/pages/pmd/userdocs/tools/tools.md

 [BlueJ](http://bluej.org/) is a teaching IDE.
 To install the PMD extension for BlueJ, download the [PMDExtension jar file](http://sourceforge.net/projects/pmd/files/pmd-bluej/pmd-bluej-1.0/) and place it in your `bluej/lib/extensions/` directory.

-### Codacy

-Although it is not an IDE, with [Codacy](https://www.codacy.com/) you have PMDJava analysis out-of-the-box, and it is free for open source projects.

 ### Code Guide